-For almost eight years, Dr. Dave Nelson has been a familiar face in the Year 2 lecture schedule for not only Northern Medical Program (NMP) students, but for UBC medical students across the province.
+For almost eight years, Dr. Dave Nelson, an orthopedic surgeon in Prince George, has been a familiar face in the Year 2 lecture schedule for not only Northern Medical Program (NMP) students, but for UBC medical students across the province.

 As the Week Lead for one of the Musculoskeletal Weeks within UBC’s MD undergraduate curriculum, he heads the curricular content on bone formation and bone healing, in addition to a busy surgery practice and schedule.